 One of the main reasons for underemployment is the business cycle the economy currently operates in.
-If the economy is currently under recession or economic depression, it is unlikely that organizations will be hiring for full-time positions and will instead choose to terminate workers existing full-time jobs.
-Such employees would then need to take on part-time jobs to make ends meet.
+If the economy is currently in a recession or economic depression, it is unlikely that organizations will be hiring for many full-time positions.

 2. Supply and demand